notme6000/cybersec-notes/interview/interview-question.md

 ### **Networking Fundamentals (The Backbone)**

 1. Explain the OSI model and its layers.

+	- The OSI ( open systems interconnection ) model is a conceptual framework used to understand how network protocols and communications work.
+It was developed by the international Organization for Standardization ( ISO ) in the 1980s.
+	- It is a universal rulebook or a blueprint that standardizes the functions of a telecommunication or computing system into seven distinct, abstract layers.Each layer has a specific job and serves the layer above it, while receiving services from the layer below it.
+	- __7 layers of osi model__
+		- "all people seem to need data processing"
+			- application
+			- presentation
+			- session
+			- transport
+			- network
+			- data link
+			- physical
+			-  __Layer 7 : Application Layer__
+				- layer that  users and applications interact with directly.
+				- provides network services to the end-user applications ( like your web browser or email client ).
+				- __function__: Provides interfaces and services for applications to access the network.
+					- It's not the application itself, but the services it uses ( eg: HTTP for web browsing, SMTP for email, FTP  for file transfer).
+				- __key protocols__: HTTP, HTTPS, FTP, SMTP, DNS
+			- __Layer 6 : Presentation Layer__
+				- This layer acts as the translator for the network.
+It ensures that the data sent from the application layer of one system is readable by the application layer of another system.
+				- __function :__ Responsible for data translation, encryption and compression.
+					- translation : converting between different data fromats ( eg : ASCII to Unicode )
+					- encryption : securing data using protocols like SSL/TLS
+					- compression : Reducing the number of bits needed to represent the data.
+				- __key protocols:__ SSL/TLS ( for encryption ), JPEG, MPEG.
+			- __Layer 5 : session Layer__
+				- This layer is the "dialog controller" It establishes, manages, and terminates connections ( sessions ) between applications.
+				- __function__ : Controls the dialogues ( sessions ) between computers.
+It sets up, coordinates and terminates the conversations, exchanges, and dialogues between the applications at each end.
+				- __Key protocols :__ NetBIOS, RPC
+			- __Layer 4 : Transport Layer__
+				- This Layer is responsible for end-to-end communication and data transfer between the two end systems ( eg: your laptop and web server )
+				- __Function :__ manages teh reliability of communication
+					- segmentation : Breaking down data from the session layer into smaller pieces called segments.
+					- flow control : ensures the sending device does not overwhelm the receiving device.
+					- error control : uses acknowledgements and retransmissions to ensure all segments are received correctly ( in TCP ).
+					- __Key Protocols :__ TCP ( transmission control protocol - connection oriented and reliable ) and  UPD ( user datagram protocl - connectionless and fast )
+			- __Layer 3 : Network Layer__
+				- This layer is responsible for logical addressing and path determination- essentially, getting data from one network to another.
+				- __Funcion__
+					- Logical Addressing : Assigns IP addresses to packets.
+					- Routing : Determines the best path across the network to forward the packets.
+Routers operate at this layer.
+					- Packet Forwarding : Takes the segments from the Transport Layer and encapsulates them into packets.
+				- __Key Protocols :__ IP ( IPv4, IPv6), ICMP, ROUTERS.
+			- __Layer 2 : Data Link Layer__
+				- This layer is responsible for node-to-node data transfer and error detection on the same physical network segments (e.g., within the same LAN )
+				- __Funcion__
+					- Physical Addressing : Adds the source and destination MAC (Media Access Control)addresses to the data, creating a frame.
+					- Error Detection : Checks for errors in the transmitted frames using methods like CRC (Cyclic Redundancy Check)
+					- Access Control : Controls which device has access to the network medium at any given time (e.g., CSMA/CD)
+				- __Key Devices :__ Switches, Bridges.
+			- __Layer 1 : Physical Layer__
+				- This is the lowest layer and deals with the physical connection between devices.
+It defines the electrical, mechanical, and procedural ascpects of the physical network.
+				- __Funcion__
+					- Transmits raw, unstructured bit streams (1s and 0s) over the physical medium.
+It defines characteristics like:
+						- voltages, cable specifications, data rates, maximum transmission distances.
+						- connectors, pin layouts, and hubs and repeater functionality.
+				- __key devices :__ Hubs, Repeaters, Cables, Network Interface Cards (NICs).

+---

 2. What is the TCP/IP model?
 How does it differ from the OSI model?

+	- Certainly.
+The TCP/IP model, also known as the Internet Protocol Suite, is the conceptual model that the actual internet is built on.
+It's not just a theoretical framework: it's the set of rules that govers modern internet communication.
+	- While the OSI model has seven layers, the TCP/IP model is condensed into four layers:
+		1. __Application Layer__ : This is a combination of the OSI's Application, Presentation, and Session layers.
+It handles high-level protocols like HTTP for web browsing, SMTP for email, and DNS for domain name resolution.
+Essentially, it's where the network applications operate.
+		2. __Transport Layer :__ This maps directly to the OSI transport layer.
+Its job is end-to-end communication and data flow.
+The two key protocols here are TCP, which is connection-oriented and reliable, and UDP, which is connectionless and faster.
+		3. __Internet Layer__ : This corresponds to the OSI Network Layer.
+Its core function is logical addressing and routing-getting packets from the source network to the destination network.
+The star protocol here is the Internet Protocol, or IP.
+		4. __Network Access Layer (or Link Layer) :__ This is a fusion of the OSI's Data Link and Physical Layers.
+It's concerned with the physical transmission of data over the network medium, like Ethernet or Wi-Fi.
+It deals with hardware addressing and getting data onto the local network.

+---

 3. What are the differences between TCP and UDP?
 Give an example of a protocol that uses each.

+	- The primary difference lies in their approach to reliablility and connection management.
+We can think of TCP like registered, tracked courier service, and UDP like standard, first-class mail.
+	- __TCP (Transmission Control Protocol)__ is connection-oriented.
+This means it establishes a formal connection using a three-way handshake before any data is sent.
+		- __Reliability__ : It guarantees delivery.
+It uses acknowledgements and retransmissions to ensure all data packets arrive.
+		- __Ordering :__ It sequences the data packets so they are reassembled in the correct order at the destination.
+		- __Error Checking__ : It has robust error-checking to confirm data integrity.
+		- __Flow Control :__ It manages the data flow to prevent overwhelming a slower receiver.
+	- Because of this, TCP is heavier, with more overhead due to all the built-in control mechanisms.
+	- A classic example of a protocol that uses TCP is HTTP/HTTPS.
+When you load a website, you need every part of the page-the HTML, the images, the code-to arrive completely and in the correct order.
+A missing or out-of-order piece would break the page.
+	-

+---
 4. What is the three-way handshake in TCP?
 5. Explain what ARP (Address Resolution Protocol) is and its purpose.
 6. What is a DNS and how does it work?